codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 - **Core Learning Strategies:**
 Meta  Learning  :   Start by  drawing a map to learn new skill , do good research  and draw on your past competencies to optimize your learning
 Focus : Sharpen your Knife.
 Cultivate the ability to concentrate.
-Carve out chunk of time  when you can focus on learning Directness : go straight ahead , Learn by doing thing you want to be good at .
-Do not do task that are easy Drill : attack your week point  , split your learning into smaller part then  drill to master part that you struggle with Retrieval : Test to learn testing is a way of creating knowledge, test your self before you event feel confident in the knowledge
+Carve out chunk of time  when you can to focus on learning Directness : go straight ahead , learn by doing thing you want to be good at .
+Do not do task that are easy Drill : attack your week point  , split your learning into smaller part then  drill to master part the part that you are  struggle with
+Retrieval : Test to learn testing is a way of creating knowledge, test your self before you even feel confident in the knowledge
 Feedback : Don't Dodge the punch .
-Feedback is harsh adn uncomfortable , do not let your ego get in the way .
+Feedback is harsh and uncomfortable , do not let your ego get in the way .
 Extract insight in the noisy data
 Retention : do not fill  a leaky bucket, understand what you forget and why Intuition : dig deep before building up.
-Develop your intution through play and exploration , don't recourse to cheap trick of memorization
+Develop your intuition through play and exploration , don't recourse to cheap trick of memorization
 Experimentation : Explore outside your comfort zone  no just from following path by other but from exploring possibilities
 - **Steps to Implement Ultralearning:**
+1. pick a skill with high  impact (career , personal growth)
+2. Research & create a learning roadmap (study how experts learned it)
+3. Focus deeply (remove distractions , not just studying)
+4. Apply directness (learn by doing ,  not just studying)
+5. Reinforce with retrieval && retention (active recall & spaced repetition)
+6. Experiment (customize learning strategies for better result)

 - **Challenges and Solutions:**
 - **Reflection Questions:**
-	- even if I following these principle how can I implement them
-	- how can  I learn continuously without distraction
-	- how can I research and draw out a map of my learning so that I can learn effectively
+	- How can I create a roadmap for learning my next skill ?
-	- how can I conclude my learning in the final step with creating a new project or implemnt my learning in real life scenario
+	- How will I integrate "direct practice" into my learning ?
+	- What strategies will I use to maintain focus and avoid distractions ?
+	- How will I test myself regularly to reinforce learning

 **---**